-Republican Dave McCormick defeated incumbent Democratic Sen. Bob Casey in Pennsylvania’s pivotal Senate race, the Associated Press projected Thursday evening, delivering the GOP yet another win after it regained control of the Senate.
+Republican Dave McCormick declared victory over incumbent Democratic Sen. Bob Casey in Pennsylvania’s pivotal Senate race after the Associated Press called the close election Thursday evening, delivering the GOP yet another win after it regained control of the Senate.

 McCormick’s projected victory marks a pivotal moment for the Republican Party, solidifying their gains in what was one of the nation’s most expensive Senate races and giving them a significant foothold in Pennsylvania, a state that has long been a key battleground in national elections.

 The tight margin of McCormick's lead means that a recount could be triggered under Pennsylvania law if it remains within 0.5% once all ballots are tallied.
-Pennsylvania’s Supreme Court recently ruled that mail ballots must be dated to be counted, making it a point of contention in the race.
+Both campaigns are closely monitoring the remaining ballots, particularly in blue urban centers like Philadelphia, where a significant portion of the uncounted votes are concentrated.

 McCormick’s projected win would give the Republican Party its 53rd seat in the Senate after winning back the majority.
 It would also mark a reversal of the GOP’s losses in the state in the 2022 midterms when Democrat John Fetterman defeated Republican Mehmet Oz for the Senate seat.
 Sen. Fetterman, in a post on social media, echoed Casey’s call for patience while outstanding ballots are being counted.
 "We still have tens of thousands of votes to be counted across the Commonwealth," Fetterman said.
 "The AP shouldn’t make a call in this race until every Pennsylvanian has their vote counted."